ArcanjoQueiroz/ubuntu/README.md

 ### Compatibility

-This script is compatible with:
+Ubuntu Script is compatible with:

 * Ubuntu 18.04
 * Ubuntu 19.04